2018 Social Media Trends, Updates and Tips

 2018 Social Media Trends:

-Before we get started, I just wanted to take a quick moment to talk about engagement on social media platforms in 2018.
-Many of the updates to social platforms that I am going to list here are related to engagement, as that is the direction that social media is heading in.
+Before we get started, we just wanted to take a quick moment to talk about engagement on social media platforms in 2018.
+Many of the updates to social platforms that we are am going to list here are related to engagement, as that is the direction that social media is heading in.
 Engagement doesn’t just mean clicking on an link, hitting the like button or tagging someone in the comments, it means meaningful conversations – and the more your social media content encourages and facilitates meaningful conversations, the better it will perform.

 Ok, let’s get into it!